 While all of her work is for sale (hello!), it’s clearly not of the casual ‘throw in the virtual shopping cart and send in general freight’ variety of goods.
 Conversations need to be had and appropriate arrangements made for safe handling and delivery.
 But if you’re a glass collector, you already know this.
 And you also already know that Studio Glass is seriously exxy.
 No getting around it, darlings – it is what it is.

-The ‘exhibition’ work is clearly at the high end and, consequently, in the four figure range (POA for those genuinely interested.)
+The ‘exhibition’ work is clearly at the high end and, consequently, bleeds into the four figure range (POA for those genuinely interested.)
 This includes the Surf and Turf series, the Owl and the Pussycat series, the Yardbird (Chevron) series, The Stringybark series, and so on.

 For those looking for a more affordable alternative we offer the closest we get to a production line (given that everything is hand made); kiln-fused glass and silver earrings (Ginger makes the fixings), the recycled Crownie carafes and the lost wax cast Australian lead crystal oyster shells (though these are actually more mid-range to high-end in price once you get into multiples…but then again, if you buy a dozen you get two for free!)

 Surf and Turf, lost wax cast Australian lead crystal

 (FYI: as a matter of principle Megsie uses Blackwood Crystal for her cast works; it’s her glass of choice, made in Ned Kelly country by the inimitable master alchemist James Thompson – what’s not to love.)